POSYDON-code/POSYDON/posydon/unit_tests/README.md

     @pytest.fixture

+Fixtures replace the `setUp` and `tearDown`.
+To use a fixture to prepare something before a test, you can simply write it as a function and the variable will contain the returned value.

+To do with cleaning things up after a test, instead of having a final return, you separate setUp and tearDown with a yield statement, which ensure that all before is executed when the fixture is requested and the stuff after when it get deleted.
+For chains of fixtures it should be noted, that the clean up happens in the reverse order to the creation, because the innermost fixture will get deleted first.

 #### Catching raised errors

 Pytest has the [context manager `pytest.raises`](https://docs.pytest.org/en/stable/reference/reference.html#pytest-raises) to catch raised errors.
 You use it like other context managers via a `with` statement.
 Beside the expected exception, you can specify a `match`, which will be checked against the error message.
 The context object can be used to check for more details of the raised error.

+#### Catching warnings

+Usually, pytest will catch all warnings and print them at the end of all tests.
+If your test will cause a warning which you don't like to have displayed, you can filter the warnings caught by pytest.
+To filter all warnings in a function or class you can decorate it with a filter, e.g. `@pytest.mark.filterwarnings("ignore:WARNINGTEXT")`.
+There are more things you can do on [warnings in pytest](https://docs.pytest.org/en/stable/how-to/capture-warnings.html), but you should use that only were needed.
+But you should be careful with the pytest warning catching, because it overwrites some parts of the python warnings, which even interferes badly with our POSYDON warnings (especially the filter changes).

 ### Check that it can fail